mcsuth/mcsuth.github.io/_posts/2013-10-15-week-3-general-assembly--wdi-sf-the-long-weekend.md

 And oh, the power of C.R.A.P (Contrast, Repetition, Alignment, Proximity) design.
 After three weeks, I've noticed that my front-end designing revolves heavily on centering. :-P

 #### The Weekend
-On a more restful note, I went to the Twin Peaks, theGolden Gate Park, and the beach on Saturday.
+On a more restful note, I went to the Twin Peaks, the Golden Gate Park, and the beach on Saturday.
 I walked along the coast and ventured onto a tiny trail around the beach.
 After coding all day on Sunday, I went to [El Techo de Lolinda](http://eltechosf.com/) in the Mission, followed by movies at the Sundance Kabuki cinema.